ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/file_backed_operation.md

 Basic information is extracted from the file and is used to create a simple *MDEventWorkspace*.

-TODO look at ExperimentInfo

 The box structure is loaded into Mantid and rebuilt as described [here](./load_and_save.md).
 When we request a file-backed load operation, then file position and the number of events are written into the *MDBox* which has been restored.
 When requesting a file-backed load, the file information and a *BoxControllerNeXusIO* object are stored with the *BoxController*.
 We also set up a maximum allowed cache.

-#### 4. Operate on the file-backed workspac (BinMD)
+#### 4. Operate on the file-backed workspace (BinMD)

 *BinMD* is an instructive example to understand how events are fetch and release from the file.
 It is also the only algorithm that is needed for